Bugatti Type 18: Chassis No. 474 "Black Bess"

 The first car in the series, No.471, was actively campaigned by Ettore Bugatti himself in competition in 1912.
 No.472 was delivered new to Paris, and No.473 was delivered new to Alfred Hielle of Schoenlinde, a close friend of Ettore Bugatti.

 Chassis No.474 was also sold to a friend of Ettore's in a marketing coup, the French aviator and sportsman Roland Garros (1888-1918).
 On supply of his chassis on 18 September 1913, Garros commissioned a torpedo-body by Labourdette with off-set seating.
 Having been flying and piloting early aeroplanes privately since 1910, at the start of World War I Garros became a French Army fighter pilot, and was killed in 1918.
-A keen tennis player the French Open was named after Garros in 1927.
+A keen tennis player, the French Open was named after Garros in 1927.
 The car was sold post WWI to Louis Coatalen, the chief engineer of the Sunbeam Motor Car Company.
-In 1922 it was bought British racing driver and garage owner Ivy Cummings.
-He named the car "Black Bess" after highway man Dick Turpin's mare.
+In 1922 it was bought by British racing driver and garage owner Ivy Cummings.
+She named the car "Black Bess" after highway man Dick Turpin's mare.
 The car had a considerable career at Brooklands in the 1920's.
 In 1925 it was sold to Oxford University student L H Preston, who continued to race the car under the name "Black Bess".
 Sold a year later to a then young actor James Robertson Justice, he had it shipped to McEvoy’s of Derby to be rebuilt.
 Due to time pressures on McEvoy's to complete other projects and Justice's lack of cash funds, it was found in 1933 by Bill Boddy (later editor of Motor Sport magazine), and subsequently purchased from McEvoy's by Bugatti UK Owners’ Club president Colonel G.M.
 Giles.
 Fully restored, it was then raced again by the Colonel and his brother Eric at classic racing events.
 Stored during World War II, it was bought in 1948 for £400 and joined a private collection in the UK, where it remained until 1988.
 "Black Bess" was bought on 7 February 2009 for €2,427,500 by Bonhams in Paris, and is now on public display in the Louwman Museum in the Netherlands.